 10. Sip raw celery juice first thing in the morning (and/or water with lemon/ apple cider vinegar)

-Raw celery juice is a great for influencing the stimulation of stomach acid production for better digestion, as well as ACV and lemon diluted in water!
+Raw celery juice is great for influencing the stimulation of stomach acid production for better digestion, as well as ACV and lemon diluted in water!
 I recommend drinking 16 oz of celery juice in the morning on an empty stomach, and monitoring how it helps your digestion.

 11. Find good sources of high quality, pastured meats

 “Organic” isn’t enough when it comes to proteins.
 Organic really only suggests that the animals ate organic feed, however, we ideally don’t want animals eating feed at all.
-Just like people, animals gets sick from processed foods like feed… we want them eating their natural diets!
+Just like people, animals get sick from processed foods like feed… we want them eating their natural diets!
 What you want to look for is grass-fed and pasture raised meats.
 Many areas have great local sources, but you can also source yours online.